actions-marketplace-validations/dtgreene_keyword-version-bump/README.md

 # Auto Bumper

-This action bumps and commits a project's `package.json` version using the [Semantic Versioning system](https://semver.org/)
+This action bumps and commits an npm project's `package.json` version using the [Semantic Versioning system](https://semver.org/)

 Currently the action relies on being triggered by an event related to a pull request.
 Each bump type can be configured with both keywords and labels as triggers.
 For each bump type, a match is determined by either a keyword being found in the pull request's title or a label matching one of the pull request's labels.